Margery Fish: Writing

 Apart from writing eight books of her own, Margery Fish contributed to the Oxford Book of Garden Flowers (1963) and The Shell Gardens Book (1964), and wrote a regular column in the 1950s and 1960s for Amateur Gardening and then Popular Gardening.
 She also made regular broadcasting appearances and gave lectures.
 A database compiled in the 1990s of every plant she mentioned in print contains 6500 items, including over 200 single snowdrop varieties.
 Michael Pollan, reviewing a belated 1996 first US edition of We Made a Garden, called Fish "the most congenial of garden writers, possessed of a modest and deceptively simple voice that manages to delicately layer memoir with horticultural how-to."

 Legacy

 Margery Fish died in South Petherton Hospital, Somerset, on 24 March 1969, leaving her house and garden to a nephew, Henry Boyd-Carpenter.
 He and other relatives kept up the garden and extended the nursery.
 They were sold in 1985, but the next owners, Andrew and Dodo Norton, maintained the garden and nursery and continued to develop the legacy of Margery Fish, before handing over to the Williams family in 1999.

 However, according to David St John Thomas writing in 2004, "It was a miracle that [the garden] survived unscathed."
-Robert and Mary Anne Williams bought it after visiting the house in the dark and had no inkling of the garden's importance, with its two longstanding gardeners, or knowledge of Margaret Fish.
+Robert and Mary Anne Williams bought it after visiting the house in the dark and had no inkling of the garden's importance, with its two long standing gardeners, or knowledge of Margaret Fish.
 However, Robert completed a Royal Horticultural College course, and they were soon employing 28 staff, with a tearoom, shop and art gallery.